-MoO2/ZrO2–SiO2 catalysts were successfully synthesized using a facile calcination route, and their performance of in the oxidative desulfurization process was studied.
+MoO2/ZrO2–SiO2 catalysts were successfully synthesized using a facile calcination route, and their performance in the oxidative desulfurization process was studied.
 Experimental results revealed that 5% MoO2/ZrO2–SiO2 exhibited the highest catalytic activity.
-The catalysts properties were investigated using methods such as X-ray photoelectron spectroscopy, Fourier-transform infrared and Transmission electron microscopy.
+The properties of the catalysts were investigated using methods such as X-ray photoelectron spectroscopy, Fourier-transform infrared and Transmission electron microscopies.
 X-ray diffraction confirmed that MoO2 was present in the ZrO2–SiO2 support.
-Temperature programmed desorption of NH3 proved that MoO2/ZrO2–SiO2 catalyst has more acid sites.
+Temperature programmed desorption of NH3 proved that the MoO2/ZrO2–SiO2 catalyst has more acid sites.
 The reaction conditions were optimized in the oxidative desulfurization process.
-The sulfur removal rate was 99.96% at the optimum reaction conditions of 0.06 g catalyst, 298 K, and O/S = 4, for 30 min.
+The sulfur removal rate was 99.96% under the optimum reaction conditions of 0.06 g catalyst, 298 K, and O/S = 4, for 30 min.
 After eight cycles, the activity of the catalyst decreased to 88.65%.